Sieve weights and their smoothings: Contour integration

 Next, for this integral over $s_1,\dots,s_{2k-1}$, we choose some other variable $s_{j_2}$ (precisely how we choose $s_{j_2}$ will be specified later), and move the $s_{j_2}$ contour.
 This produces a residual contour (which will be negligible) and contributions from further poles in the integrand which occur only when $s_{j_2}$ satisfies a linear equation $L_{1,I_2}(\bs s)=0$ for some $I_2\in\CS^*(2k)\setminus \CI_1$ with $e_{I_2}>0$ and with $L_{1,I_2}(\bs x)$ having a non-zero $x_{j_2}$ coefficient.
 We use this to write $s_{j_2}$ in terms of $s_j$, $j\in[2k]\setminus\{2k,j_2\}$.
 Imposing the corresponding condition on the variables $x_j$ makes $L_{1,I}$ a linear form $L_{2,I}$ in the variables $x_j$, $j\in[2k]\setminus\{2k,j_2\}$.
 Some of these new linear forms will vanish identically, and the total number will determine the order of this pole.

 Continuing in this manner, we eventually write our original integral $I_{g,2k}(R)$ in terms of $O(1)$ contributions from repeatedly encountered poles (all of which will be of the form $c(\log{R})^m$ for some $c,m$) or from terms which correspond to encountering a residual integral (which will always be small).
 In order to control this process, we need to keep track of which poles we encounter, the order of the poles, and the integrands of the new multi-integrals corresponding to these poles.
-To do this we introduce some notation and terminology. \begin{itemize} \item Let us be given an integer $N\in\{0,1,\dots,2k\}$.

-Here $N$ describes how many iterations we have performed (i.e. how many variables $s_j$ we have shifted).
+To do this we introduce some notation and terminology. \begin{itemize} \item Let us be given an integer $N\in\{0,1,\dots,2k\}$, which we shall often refer to as the {\bf level}.
+It describes how many iterations we have performed (i.e. how many variables $s_j$ we have shifted).
 The case $N=0$ corresponds to the initial integral $I_{g,2k}(R)$.

 \item Let us be given sets $I_1,\dots,I_N\subset[2k]$ and indices $j_1,\dots,j_N$ such that: \begin{enumerate}[label=(\roman*)] \item $j_n\in I_n$ for each $1\le n \le N$. \item $j_1,\dots,j_N$ are distinct. \item $e_{I_n}>0$ for each $1\le n\le N$. \end{enumerate} Here the sets $I_1,\dots I_N$ correspond to the sequence of poles which we have encountered from performing $N$ contour shifts, and the indicex $j_n$ corresponds to the variable we have chosen to use to shift the $n^{th}$ contour. \end{itemize}